 A factory worker is responsible for manufacturing products using appropriate machinery and equipment.
 Factory workers' duties include processing the products based on the required quantity and specifications, labeling and safely packaging the merchandise, ensuring that the items are free of any defects before distribution, monitoring the supply inventories, reporting defected machines and equipment, and maintaining the cleanliness of the production area.
 A factory worker must have excellent time-management skills to produce high-quality products within a specific time frame.

 These skill sets are where the common ground ends though.
-A manufacturing assembler responsibility is more likely to require skills like "assembly operations," "basic math," "assembly line," and "safety procedures."
-Whereas a factory worker requires skills like "line assembly," "safety regulations," "pallet jack," and "temp service."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a manufacturing assembler are more likely to require skills like "assembly operations," "basic math," "assembly line," and "safety procedures."
+On the other hand, a job as a factory worker requires skills like "line assembly," "safety regulations," "pallet jack," and "temp service."
+As you can see, what employees do in each career varies considerably.

 Assembly technicians are responsible for constructing small parts and components to create a new product according to the specifications of a client or a supervisor.
 An assembly technician performs diagnostic tests on the assembled product to ensure efficiency and conduct adjustments as needed.
 An assembly technician also provides manual instructional guides for product use and troubleshooting procedures.
 Assembly technicians must be knowledgeable about the technology and mechanical industry, as well as have the ability to analyze designs as a guide for creating high-quality products.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, manufacturing assembler responsibilities are more likely to require skills like "assembly operations," "continuous improvement," "good communication," and "safety standards."
-Meanwhile, a assembly technician might be skilled in areas such as "customer service," "sub assemblies," "pallet jack," and "esd."
+Meanwhile, an assembly technician has duties that require skills in areas such as "customer service," "sub assemblies," "pallet jack," and "esd."
 These differences highlight just how different the day-to-day in each role looks.

 In manufacturing facilities, an assembly associate is responsible for assembling product components according to guidelines and diagrams.
 Their daily tasks often include preparing and processing products, operating machines, maintaining records, and adhering to schedules and production goals.
 They are also responsible for attending regular meetings and maintaining the cleanliness of work areas, discarding trash properly.
 Moreover, as an assembly associate, it is essential to maintain an active communication line with co-workers and adhere to the company's safety guidelines and policies.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a manufacturing assembler is likely to be skilled in "assembly operations," "assembly line," "continuous improvement," and "lean manufacturing," while a typical assembly associate is skilled in "computer system," "electronic components," "assembly machines," and "pallets."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a manufacturing assembler is likely to be skilled in "assembly operations," "assembly line," "continuous improvement," and "lean manufacturing," while a typical assembly associate is skilled in "computer system," "electronic components," "assembly machines," and "pallets."

-Assembly associates are known to earn similar educational levels when compared to manufacturing assemblers.
-Additionally, they're 0.4% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.
+Assembly associates earn the highest salary when working in the automotive industry, where they receive an average salary of $34,416.
+Comparatively, manufacturing assemblers have the highest earning potential in the automotive industry, with an average salary of $32,563.assembly associates typically earn similar educational levels compared to manufacturing assemblers.
+Specifically, they're 0.4% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.